Deriving Deligne-Mumford Stacks with Perfect Obstruction Theories: Introduction

 \subsection{Acknowledgments}

-I would like to thank Manfred Lehn, Marc Nieper-Wi\ss kirchen and Gabriele Vezzosi for countless helpful discussions on the subject, as well as Moritz Groth, Parker Lowrey and David Carchedi for many explanations about $\infty$-categories.
+I would like to thank Manfred Lehn, Marc Nieper-Wi\ss kirchen and Gabriele Vezzosi for countless helpful discussions on the subject, Moritz Groth, Parker Lowrey and David Carchedi for many explanations about $\infty$--categories, and the referee for his/her suggestions.
 Finally I thank Barbara Fantechi for emphasizing the benefits of global constructions.
-The idea to put on the derived structure globally step by step is by her.
+The idea to develop an obstruction calculus for the existence of a derived structure globally step by step is by her.
 The dependence on Lurie's volumes is obvious from the number of citations.

+The published version of this paper contains as main result the erroneous claim that every obstruction theory is induced by a derived structure.
+I would like to thank Richard Thomas and the anonymous referee for pointing out the mistake and giving some hints on what assumptions had to be added.

+This work was supported by the SFB/TR 45 `Periods, Moduli Spaces and Arithmetic of Algebraic Varieties' of the DFG (German Research Foundation).